evanx/mpush-redis/README.md

 - if any `:$id` (service hashes key) has expired or was deleted, then `lrem :ids -1 $id`

 Therefore in the event of a service not shutting down gracefully, the stale `id` will be removed from the `:ids` list automatically at a later time.
 This will occur after its hashes have expired e.g. 60 seconds after the last renewal.

+## Message tracking for timeouts and retries

+A similar mechanism as that described above for tracking services, is used for tracking messages, as follows:
+- `incr :id` to obrain a sequential unique message `$id`
+- `lpush :ids $id` to register the new active `$id`
+- `hmset :$id {fields}` for meta info
+- `expire :$id $messageExpire` for automatic "garbage-collection"

+We require processors to monitor:
+- timeouts, for metrics and retries
+- expiry, for garbage-collection

+### Expire monitor

+The "expired monitor" performs the following garbage-collection:
+- `lrange :ids 0 -1` and for each, `exists :$id` to detect expired messages
+- `lrem :ids -1 $id` to remove a expired an `id` from the `:ids` list

+### Timeout monitor

+The `:$id` hashes includes the `timestamp` of the message.
+This value is required to detect message timeouts.

+The worker microservice which actually handles the message, pushes its id into a `:done` list.
+This list is monitored by our Redis "message broker" microservice, to detected timeouts i.e. not "done" after the `messageTimeout` period.

+Clearly `messageExpire` must be longer than `messageTimeout` to give our monitor sufficient time to detect timeouts.

+The "timeout monitor" performs the following:
+- `lrange :done 0 -1` to check processed messages and update `:metrics:done {count, sum, max}` hashes
+- `hget :$id timestamp` to get the original timestamp of a message
+- `hset :metrics:done max $max` to set peak response times
+- `lrem :ids -1 $id` for garbage-collection of messages that have expired

+The `lrem` command is performed by the monitor when it detects expired ids, i.e. where the `:$id` hashes key does not exist e.g. because it was expired by Redis after the configured `$messageExpire` period.

+### Metrics

+We update `:metrics:$name` hashes with fields `{count, sum, max}.`

+The average time can be calculated by dividing `sum/count.`

+We plan to include histogram data e.g. counting the times falling between "tenth percentile" intervals of the timeout, e.g. under 10%, and up to between 90% to 100%, as well as the number of timeouts, i.e. greater than 100%.